NanoComp/meep/doc/docs/C++_User_Interface.md

 ### grid_volume and volume

-The `volume` class declared in `meep/vec.hpp` represents a rectangular box-like region, parallel to the xyz axes, in "continuous space" -- i.e. the corners can be at any points, not necessarily grid points.
+The `volume` class declared in `meep/vec.hpp` represents a rectangular box-like region, parallel to the $XYZ$ axes, in "continuous space" &mdash; i.e. the corners can be at any points, not necessarily grid points.
 This is used, for example, whenever you want to specify the integral of some quantity (e.g., flux, energy) in a box-like region, and Meep interpolates from the grid as necessary to give an illusion of continuity.

 The `grid_volume` class declared in `meep/vec.hpp` is a box of pixels.
 It stores the resolution, the number of pixels in each direction, the origin, etcetera.
 Given a `grid_volume`, there are functions to get the `volume` corresponding to the bounding box, etcetera.
 There is a `grid_volume` object associated with the whole computational grid, and with each chunk in the grid.
 There are various tricky aspects to the `grid_volume`.
 One is associated with the Yee grid: it has to know about different field components stored at different points.
 Another is associated with the fact that boundary conditions, not only the overall grid boundaries but also boundaries between chunks, are handled by an extra layer of "not-owned" pixels around the boundaries.
 So each chunk's `grid_volume` has "owned" grid points that the chunk is responsible for updating, and "not-owned" grid points that are updated using the boundary conditions.
 And thanks to the Yee grid which complicates everything in FDTD, unfortunately, the set of owned and not-owned coordinates is different for each field component.
 The `grid_volume` class keeps track of all this.